Frequently Asked Questions

 Do you offer any rebates for natural gas furnace, boiler or water heater purchases?

-Yes.
-The Nicor Gas Energy Efficiency Program offers rebates for replacing your old furnace, water heater or boiler with high-efficiency equipment.
+Yes. energySMART, a Nicor Gas program, offers rebates for replacing your old furnace or boiler with high-efficiency equipment.

 Who do I contact to get started?